 Seller's Description:

-Add this copy of Stratigraphic Paleobiology: Understanding the to cart. $36.97, very good condition, Sold by Midtown Scholar Bookstore rated 5.0 out of 5 stars, ships from Harrisburg, PA, UNITED STATES, published 2012 by University of Chicago Press.
+Add this copy of Stratigraphic Paleobiology Format: Paperback to cart. £37.02, new condition, Sold by indoo rated 4.0 out of 5 stars, ships from Avenel, NJ, UNITED STATES, published 2012 by University of Chicago Press.

-Add this copy of Stratigraphic Paleobiology Format: Paperback to cart. $45.22, new condition, Sold by indoo rated 4.0 out of 5 stars, ships from Avenel, NJ, UNITED STATES, published 2012 by University of Chicago Press.
+Add this copy of Stratigraphic Paleobiology: Understanding the to cart. £40.34, new condition, Sold by GreatBookPricesUK5 rated 4.0 out of 5 stars, ships from Castle Donington, DERBYSHIRE, UNITED KINGDOM, published 2012 by University of Chicago Press.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.